kburp/ultimate-tic-tac-toe/README.md

 ## Where to Get Started
-To play a few rounds against friends, or if you're alone, against AI, go to (instert section in ReadMe) to get started!
+* Go to (isnert instructions) to get started!
+* Once started, select whether you want to play single or multiplayer.

+insert photo

 ## How to Play